The United Kingdom of Israel:

 Welcome to our study of the united kingdom of Israel.
 We invite groups and individuals doing this 28-lesson Turning to God’s Word Catholic Bible study to take advantage of our supplemental online study pages.
 The United Kingdom of Israel: Foreshadowing the Reign of Christ the King has been granted an imprimatur and can be purchased from our website shop.
 If you have a question for one of our authors, click on the “ask us your question” button on any supplemental page.

 let’s review—First Book of Samuel 18:1—19:4

 In Lesson 6, “David & Jonathan,” David and Saul’s son Jonathan become fast friends, but Saul is jealous of David.
 An evil spirit overtakes Saul, who now fears David.
-He makes David commander in his army, and David experiences great military success.
+Saul makes David a commander in his army, and David experiences great military success.
 As David’s reputation grows, so does Saul’s jealousy.
-Saul devises a plan to have David killed by promising David his daughter Merab as a wife if David continues to fight the nation’s enemies, but Saul later reneges.
+Saul devises a plan in which he hopes to have David killed in battle.
+Saul promises David his daughter Merab as a wife if David continues to fight the nation’s enemies, but Saul later reneges.
 Saul suggests that David can marry his second daughter, Michal, if he brings Saul the foreskins of 100 Philistines killed in battle.
-David delivers twice that number and the marriage to Michal takes place.
+David delivers twice that number, and the marriage to Michal takes place.
 Saul seeks to have David killed, but Jonathan warns David.
 Jonathan then speaks to Saul, who agrees not to harm David.
 More war breaks out, and David again is successful in battle.
 Saul again attempts to kill David, but David escapes with the help of Michal.
 David goes to Samuel at Ramah, and the two of them go to Naioth.
 Saul sends messengers to take David, but the messengers are overcome by religious fervor and enthusiasm when they arrive at Naioth.
 More messengers react the same way.
-Finally Saul himself goes, and he also is overcome.
+Finally Saul himself goes to Naioth, and he also is overcome.

 map notes—Nob is not a Levitical city